vishnunairjanardhan/democms/src/content/posts/how-to-kick-off-your-sales-on-fathers-day.md

 Buyers are enticed by the selling of many products at a somewhat lower price.
 These are especially helpful when customers are unsure of what they want to buy.

 Consider trousers and shirt sets, or exotic foods in specific packaging for the event.
-That’s how the <a href="https://www.99minds.io/blog/gift-cards-can-help-businesses-overcome-economic-challenges/" target="_blank">eCommerce company suggests a more appealing present to users at a cheaper cost than it would be if purchased separately</a>.
+That’s how the eCommerce company suggests a more appealing present to users at a cheaper cost than it would be if purchased separately.

 <a href="https://giftcard.99minds.io/access/login" target="_blanck"> <img class="w-full" src="/assets/blog/CTA-IMAGE-03.jpg" alt="create your own personalized loyalty program"></a>